American Solidarity Party: Elections

+The ASP has run candidates for federal, state, and local offices.
+There are currently three ASP members serving in elected office.
+All three are local offices.

+Presidential elections

 2016

-Presidential election

 During the 2016 presidential election season, the American Solidarity Party held an online convention on July 9, 2016, which nominated Amir Azarvan of Georgia for president and Mike Maturen of Michigan for vice-president.
 However, Azarvan subsequently withdrew, and in response the ticket was revised, with Maturen running for president and Juan Muñoz of Texas running for vice-president.

 For the 2016 election, the American Solidarity Party was listed on the ballot in Colorado.
 It was a certified write-in option in Alabama, California, Georgia, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, New Hampshire, New Jersey, Ohio, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, and Washington.
 Maturen received 6,697 votes in Colorado.

-2017

-For the November 2017 off-year elections, the American Solidarity Party ran a candidate for New Jersey legislature, Monica Sohler, in the 6th district.
-She received 821 votes.